 There are a number of walking guides to East Lothian that detail routes around the countryside of Dunbar but the small publication Walks: East Lothian highlights a good number within easy reach of the town.
 Some to recommend are the walk around the charming village of Spott (look out for the witches stone), the Hope Reservoir and Aitkengall Wind Farm beyond Innerwick.
 For a hill walk aim for Deuchrie Dod, Traprain Law and there are longer walks in the Lammermuir Hills to the south of Dunbar.
 From Cove Harbour there is a 4.5 mile circular walk that is also highly recommended.
 For the truly determined the magical Fairy Glen near Innerwick is an off path adventure as well as seeking out the mythical Whittinghame Yew.

 Anywhere can be a wildlife walk but three suggestions easily reached from Dunbar are Pressmennan Wood, Woodhall Dean and Pease Dean Wildlife Reserve managed by the Woodland Trust and Scottish Wildlife Trust respectively.
+(The 214 mile Southern Upland Way also passes through the Pease Dean reserve).
 There are marked trails around both walks and an abundance of wildlife to look out for.
-Both organisations manage a number of other walks in the area links to which are given on their websites.
-The 214 mile Southern Upland Way also passes through the Pease Dean reserve.
+Both organisations manage a number of other walks in the area.
+If you need a little help exploring why not join a nature tour or take part in one of East Lothian Council Countryside Ranger Service events.